What you'll find on this page

 Initially, your hearing may feel different.
 Generally, within a few weeks of taking in all sorts of different sounds, the brain will adapt and your hearing will start to feel more natural.

-Follow the guidelines for care and maintenance for your device.
-We offer many how-to videos, and our customer service team can help answer any questions you might have.
+Follow the guidelines for care and maintenance for your Osia® System or a Baha® System.
+Watch how-to videos covering everything from pairing your device with a smart phone to how to care for and operate your device.
+We also offer self-service troubleshooting resources where you can browse the most common issues and solutions.
+Or contact our customer service team, who can help answer any questions you might have.

 Connect with a recipient

 Learn about their first-hand experience choosing a Cochlear hearing solution

 Please seek advice from your health professional about treatments for hearing loss.
 Outcomes may vary, and your health professional will advise you about the factors which could affect your outcome.
 Always read the instructions for use.
 Not all products are available in all countries.
 Please contact your local Cochlear representative for product information.